 - Tax sheltered annuities

-There are some circumstances in which a QDRO might not be necessary.
+There are some circumstances in which a Division of Retirement might not be necessary.
 The spouse without a retirement plan could receive a present value cash-out of the plan in its entirety.
 In such cases, pension actuaries are hired to calculate the value of the retirement plan.

 Other Methods for Dividing Retirement Plans